hmcts/ccd-case-print-service/README.md

 npm start
 ```

+**Note:** You can also use [yarn](https://yarnpkg.com/lang/en/) in place of npm, in both commands above.

 ### Accessing the service

-The application is running on HTTPS, port 3100 by default.
+The application uses HTTP, port 3100 by default.

 Access to any case data requires an authorised user that is already authenticated via IdAM (and thus, has been granted a Java Web Token (JWT) for the session).

-Point your browser at https://localhost:3100/jurisdictions/{jid}/case-types/{ctid}/cases/{cid}?jwt={token}, where:
+Point your browser at http://localhost:3100/jurisdictions/{jid}/case-types/{ctid}/cases/{cid}?jwt={token}, where:

 - `{jid}` is the Jurisdiction ID, for example, `PROBATE`
 - `{ctid}` is the Case Type ID, for example, `GrantOfRepresentation`
 - `{cid}` is the Case ID, for example, `1111222233334444`
 - `{token}` is the user's JWT, which is already stored as a browser cookie for an authenticated user

+Alternatively, you can mimic the result of the OAuth 2.0 "lite" authentication flow, by omitting the `jwt` query parameter from the URL above, and setting the JWT as a cookie instead:

+1. Open your browser's Developer Tools window (typically by pressing F12).
+2. In the console, enter the JavaScript command: `document.cookie="accessToken={token}"` where `{token}` is the user's JWT.